niktastik/niktastik/README.md

 - 👋 Hi, I’m @niktastik
-- 👀 I’m interested in building responsive resilant APIs and learning new things
+- 👀 I’m interested in building responsive, resilant APIs and learning new things
 - 💪 I'm strongest with the Microsoft stack, but am also proficient in JavaScript and Angular
 - 🌱 I’m currently learning about code metrics and code visualization
 - 💞️ I’m looking to collaborate on anything that is not evil